realty

 Exemption from property tax

-To benefit from it, the total amount of the work exceeds €10,000 to benefit from it, and it is necessary to apply to the tax service.
-Once the five years have passed, a new application can only be made after a period of 10 years.
+To qualify, the total amount of the work must exceed €10,000, and one must register an official application with the tax office.
+Once the five years have elapsed, a new application can only be made after a period of 10 years.

 Examples of homes renovated by Maison Kyka